gyulanemeth/bluefox.email/docs/email-theme-settings/index.md

 ![A screenshot of the email theme create dialog.](./design-system-create-button.webp)

 You can choose to start from scratch or use a default email theme as your base.
-Once created, you can add variables, blocks, and templates to build your system.
+Once created, you can add email theme basics, blocks, and templates to build your system.

 ![A screenshot of the email theme create dialog.](./design-system-create-dialog.webp)

 ## Associating an Email Theme with a Project
 Every project must be linked to an email theme to ensure consistency in design and functionality.
 When you create a new project, you will have the option to associate it with an existing email theme.
-This association allows the project to inherit templates, blocks, and variables from the email theme, making the design process more efficient.
+This association allows the project to inherit templates, blocks, and email theme basics from the email theme, making the design process more efficient.

 ::: info Note
 A project can only be associated with one email theme at a time.
-If you need to switch email themes, you can do so in the project settings, but this may affect existing templates and variables.
+If you need to switch email themes, you can do so in the project settings, but this may affect existing templates and email theme basics.
 :::

 ### Overriding Theme Basics at the Project Level
 While the email theme provides a consistent foundation, you might need to customize certain elements for specific projects.
 You can override theme basics values at the project level without affecting the main email theme.
-For instance, if the default color variable "primary" is set to red in the email theme, you can override it to blue in a specific project.
+For instance, if the default color email theme basic "primary" is set to red in the email theme, you can override it to blue in a specific project.
 Similarly, if the email theme includes a default logo, you can replace it with a project-specific logo without altering the original.
 These changes will only apply to the project, leaving the original email theme unchanged.

 ::: info Note
  Overriding **Email Theme Basics** at the project level allows for customization without altering the global email theme, ensuring that other projects remain unaffected.